anchorblock/object_detection/TO_DO.md

-### Debugging training scripts with GPU

-- [x] create all processed parquet data of imagenet and coco in zip format, upload in s3
+### Some unresolved debugging issues and miscellaneous

+All of the scripts have undergone thorough checks, with the exception of a few that were either due to time constraints or because the pipeline was developed on a non-GPU computer.
+The following tasks need to be debugged:

+- [ ] COCO labeling id and bbox id are consistent.
+But there are complete inconsistency in between label ids and panoptic mask label ids.
+Have to debug the panoptic dataset issue.
+    - [ ] COCO builder script
+    - [ ] COCO augmentation script
 - [ ] test imagenet training script with the presence of GPU, debug and fix error
 - [ ] test COCO panoptic training script with the presence of GPU, debug and fix error
+- [ ] create all processed parquet data of imagenet and coco in zip format, upload in s3

 ### Making Pretrained Backbone and Panoptic Segmentation models more dynamic